Your Notifications

 • Your surgeon may use an endoscope or a fluoroscope to help determine the site of incisions.

-• The surgeon will make a small incision(around half an inch) usually on your back or side.
+• The surgeon will make a small incision(around half an inch), usually on your back or side.

-• The instruments for surgery will be then inserted through thin, hollow tubes called retractors.
+• The instruments for surgery will then be inserted through thin, hollow tubes called retractors.
 These tubular retractors help to hold the muscles away from the site of surgery.
 Once these retractors are removed, the muscles will return to their previous position.

 • Then the incision will be closed surgically.